JayReturns/BrokkoliPommes/REGISTRATION.md

 Optional (at least 4):
 - [ ] rating system for articles
-- [x] Registration for different suppliers
+- [x] registration for different suppliers
-- [X] Suppliers can upload their articles
+- [X] suppliers can upload their articles
-- [ ] Suppliers can edit their articles
+- [x] suppliers can edit their articles
-- [ ] users can see supplier information in articles
+- [x] users can see supplier information in articles
-- [ ] Suppliers can see their sells
+- [ ] suppliers can see their sells
 - [ ] wishlist - (notifying user when there are reduced prices)
 - [x] images for articles